Classical Physics: Spacetime and Fields: Fields

 \subsubsection{Utiyama action}

-The {\em Utiyama action} for the gravitational field and matter is equal to (\ref{EH1}), where the tetrad is regarded as a variational variable and the spin connection is the Levi-Civita spin connection (\ref{spcon16}).
-Thus (\ref{dtemd1}) gives
+The action (\ref{EH1}) subjected to varying the tetrad is called the {\em Utiyama action}.
+The Utiyama action is a special case of the Sciama--Kibble action, where the torsion tensor is approximated as zero and the spin connection is constrained to be equal to the Levi-Civita spin connection (\ref{spcon15}) which depends on the tetrad.
+Using (\ref{dtemd1}) gives

-The Lagrangian density for the gravitational field is given by (\ref{Laggr2}), with the Riemann scalar $P$ given by (\ref{tetrep6}) and (\ref{tetrep8}):
+The Lagrangian density for the gravitational field is given by (\ref{Laggr4}), with the Riemann scalar $\mathring{R}$ given by (\ref{tetrep6}) and (\ref{tetrep8}):